Skip to main content

 • May 27, 2018

 "I was taking amitriptyline for chronic pelvic pain for 6 years and was frustrated with the morning fatigue and weight gain.
 It did well to control the pain but was becoming less effective.
 The gynae changed me to duloxetine to hopefully spark some energy.
-The first two month later were awful.
-My pain returned and I felt like I had a sleeping sickness.
+The first two months later were awful.
+My pain returned, and I felt like I had a sleeping sickness.
 I was irritable and nauseated all the time.
-Pain was decreasing slowly but I had to rely on strong pain killers.
+Pain was decreasing slowly, but I had to rely on strong painkillers.
 Two months in, I woke up one morning with no pain, feeling good.
 This feeling came more frequently over the next month until it was daily.
 The changes compared to amitriptyline are that I’m losing a bit of weight and the pain management is better.
 My memory is also improved.
 It seems to be helping more with the depression from the loss of my partner to cancer.
 I feel generally happier.
 Sleep problems are worse."

 8 / 10